-TO:

-FROM:NAME, Student Conduct AdministratorSUBJECT:Notice to Vacate Residential HallDATE:

-You did/did not appear for your scheduled conference on \\\\\.
-You are hereby notified that you must vacate your residential hall room effective when the Director of Housing determines you must leave.

-You are no longer eligible for housing because of reason(s) listed below:

-You must comply with the Notice to Vacate (NTV) terms and conditions as follows:

-- 1. You are not allowed visitation in the residential halls.
-You are not permitted to participate in extracurricular activities including athletic teams, intramural sports, etc. and loss of the use of Haskell facilities.
-You are not allowed to eat at Curtis Hall. - 2.
-You are able to attend classes, check your campus mailbox, utilize the library and Academic Support Center, and conduct legitimate business on campus during regular office hours. - 3.
-If you are found on campus in areas where you are not supposed to be, the Lawrence Police may be called and you could be arrested for criminal trespass under Kansas Law KSA 21-3721.

-In order to regain Good Social Standing and Re-admission into Housing, you must meet the following conditions:

-- 1. Present proof of completion to the Student Conduct Office of a substance abuse assessment and proof of completion of treatment recommendations. - 2.
-Loss of housing for one year from the date of incident.

-You may be able to continue attending classes if you have not been suspended or expelled from the university.
-You should check with the Registrar's Office for you academic standing.

-- 3. Petition for re-admission into the residential hall after completion of a substance abuse program ; a decision will be made after you have submitted the request. - 4.
-Pay a \$\\\\\ fine and complete \\\\\hours of community connection before you can apply for re-entry into the residential hall.
+TO: FROM: NAME, Student Conduct Administrator SU BJECT: Notice to Vacate Residential Hall DATE: appear for your scheduled conference on You are hereby notified cate your residential hall room effective when the Director of Housing determines you must leave.
+You are e no longer eligible for housing because of reason(s) listed below ; - Yo u must com ply with the Notice to Vacate (NTV) terms and conditions as follows: 1.
+You are not allowed visitation in the residential halls.
+You are not permitted to participate in extracurricular activities hletic teams, intramural sports, etc. and loss of the use of Haskell facilities.
+You are not allowed to eat at 2. e to attend classes, check your campus mailbox, utilize the library and Academic Support Center, and conduusiness on campus during regular office hours. et 3. und on campus in areas where you are not supposed to be, the Lawrence Police may be called and you ested for criminal trespass under Kansas Law KSA 21-3721. r to regain Good Social Standing and Re-admission into Housing , 1. - of of completion to the Student Conduct Office of a substance abuse assessment and proof of completion of commendations.
+2. Loss of hous sing for one year from the date of incident. able to continue attending classes if you have not been suspended or expelled from the university.
+You k with the Registrar's Office for you academic standing.
+3. re-admission into the residential hall after completion of a substance abuse program; a decision will be you have submitted the request.
+4. Pay a \$hall. fine and completehours of community connection before you can apply for re-entry into the resident ial St udent Conduc et Administrator Date cc: Director of Housing, Financial Aid, Food Service, Security, Student Activities, Residential Hall Staff, Athletic Director, Business Office, Registrar, Admissions, Counseling, File

-Student Conduct Administrator

-cc: Director of Housing, Financial Aid, Food Service, Security, Student Activities, Residential Hall Staff, Athletic Director, Business Office, Registrar, Admissions, Counseling, File